Delphine Lannuzel

-Delphine Lannuzel is a sea ice biogeochemist and Senior Lecturer at the Institute for Marine and Antarctic Studies (IMAS), University of Tasmania.
+Delphine Lannuzel is an Australian sea ice biogeochemist.
+She is a professor at the Institute for Marine and Antarctic Studies (IMAS), University of Tasmania.

 Early life and education

 Lannuzel completed her undergraduate degree at the Institut Universitaire Européen de la Mer, Brest, France in 2001.
-In 2006, Lannuzel was awarded her PhD in Biogeochemistry of iron in the Antarctic sea ice environment from the Université Libre de Bruxelles, Belgium.
+In 2006, Lannuzel was awarded her PhD in Biogeochemistry of iron in the Antarctic sea ice environment from the Université libre de Bruxelles, Belgium.